We use ser to describe:

 It sounds quite straightforward, right?
 In truth, once you’ve got your head around everything in this post, it actually is!

-Have more Spanish grammar and tricky language concepts explained on Busuu – the app that makes learning a language easier for everyone.
+Have more Spanish grammar and tricky language concepts explained on Busuu, the award-winning language-learning app.